How to Make Faux Bakelite in Polymer Clay (Cherry-Amber Swirl Tutorial)

 If you need to thin the slice slightly to fit a build, press it with a flat acrylic block or with light fingertip pressure rather than running it back through the pasta machine.
 Each pass through the rollers stretches the swirl into stripes again, undoing the twist work.

-For buttons cast in a silicone mold, lay the bakelite slice face-down into the mold cavity and back it with a calmer color of conditioned clay.
+For buttons cast in a silicone mold, lay the bakelite slice face-down into the mold cavity and back it with a quieter color of conditioned clay.
 Press the back of the mold flat with a tile and pop the button out.
 The face shows the swirl, the back is clean, and the slice never had to be re-rolled.

 Bake the bakelite pieces flat per your clay line's package directions.
 Finish for warmth, not just shine.